What Type of Home Loan is Right for Me? Exploring Mortgage Loans

 Jumbo Loans

-Jumbo loans are for those big-ticket homes.
-They exceed the conforming loan limits set by Fannie Mae and Freddie Mac, allowing buyers access to higher-priced homes.
+Jumbo loans are nonconforming conventional loans that exceed the conforming loan limits set by Fannie Mae and Freddie Mac, allowing buyers access to higher purchase price homes.

-Pros and cons: Jumbo loans allow you to borrow more money to purchase a higher-priced home.
-However, they often require a higher credit score, larger down payment, and can have higher interest rates.
+Pros and cons: These loans allow you to borrow a larger loan amount but often require a higher credit score, sizable down payment, and may have higher monthly payments.

 Finally, we have adjustable-rate mortgages (ARMs).
 True to its name, an ARM is adjustable, meaning your interest rate can change over time.